kc0bfv/autophugo/README.md

 ### Note: About Subalbums

 You can have subalbums in subalbums, just make sure to keep your `type`s straight.
 The `exampleSite` has the `dogs` album group which two things in it: a `happy-dogs` album group, and a `pensive-dogs` subalbum.
 The `happy-dogs` album group has two things in it: a `running-dogs` subalbum and a `stationary-dogs` subalbum.
 Check out the way the `type` is specified in those groups and subalbums and compare it to what you're trying to do, if you're having trouble.

+## No-Album Support

+This theme also supports having all photos displayed at the home page - having no albums.
+Implement this by creating a `content/_index.md` file that specifies `type: "noalbum"`.
+This may contain `resources` specifying image properties just like inside an album.

+See the `exampleSiteNoAlbum` directory for an example.

 ## Building the Site